lithops-cloud/lithops/runtime/aws_ec2/README.md

 ## Option 2:

 You can create a VM image manually.
-For example, you can create a VM in you AWS region, access the VM, install all the dependencies in the VM itself (apt-get, pip3 install, ...), stop the VM, create a VM Image, and then put the AMI ID in your lithops config, for example:
+For example, you can create a VM in your AWS region, access the VM, install all the dependencies in the VM itself (apt-get, pip3 install, ...), stop the VM, create a VM Image, and then put the AMI ID in your lithops config, for example:

 ```yaml
 aws_ec2: